AleeDevp/italihub-app/docs/reusable-functions-documentation.md

   - **Use Case**: Getting session in layouts and server components
   - **Return Type**: `Promise<Session | null>`
   - **Caching**: Cached per-request for performance
+  - Note: Used internally by `requireUser`/`getCurrentUser` and audit context

 ---